alexeyinkin/eb-1a/2-petition/README.md

 is added to the address bar.

 In those cases, I didn't include the top of the page.
-Should an officer verity the screenshot, they could navigate to the address with the '#' sign, and the page would scroll to the position at the screenshot.
+Should an officer verify the screenshot, they could navigate to the address with the '#' sign, and the page would scroll to the position at the screenshot.